Our salivary glands produce a key lubricant, to help with swallowing and digestion, to protect our teeth and gums from

 You are welcome to see how salivary glands work and watch a video.
-A complete understanding of your wishes and condition are always our starting point.
-Treatment when needed is discussed with you and fully explained.
+A complete understanding of your wishes and condition are our starting point, treatment when needed is discussed with you, always fully explained.

 As with diagnosis, should you require surgery, this will be carried out by a leading maxillofacial consultant.
-Either in our day surgery facility, or at local, high quality private hospitals, where we have arrangements in place.
+Either in our day surgery facility, or at high quality London private hospitals, where we have arrangements in place.